racket/racket/racket/src/README.txt

     may accumulate user- and version-specific information in your "add-ons" directory, which you can most easily find by evaluating (find-system-path 'addon-dir)
     in Racket.
-In addition, if you configure with `--enabled-shared`, you may accumulate many unused versions of the dynamic libraries in your installation target.
+In addition, on Mac OS or if you configure with `--enabled-shared` for Racket BC, you may accumulate many unused versions of the dynamic libraries in your installation target.

 After an "in-place" install from a source distribution, the "racket/src" directory is no longer needed, and it can be safely